Is Your Estate at Risk? The Five Trusts You May Be Missing

 Who for?
 Blended families

-A Qualified Terminable Interest Property (QTIP) trust can help you provide for your children from a previous relationship, even if you have remarried.
-This type of irrevocable trust can be used to cover the living expenses of your surviving spouse, until their death, with any money after their death going to other beneficiaries.
 The grantor (a person or entity that creates and funds the trust), and not the surviving spouse, determines how the remainder of the trust will be distributed after the surviving spouse's death.
-So as to ensure the money lasts, these trusts will often include provisions that prevent the trust from being excessively drawn down during the surviving spouse's lifetime.
+To ensure the money lasts, these trusts often include provisions that prevent the trust from being excessively drawn down during the surviving spouse's lifetime.

 QTIP trusts are a specific type of trust that allows for the deferral of estate taxes until the death of the surviving spouse.
-This can be a significant advantage for estate planning, as it allows the trust's assets to potentially grow tax-free during the surviving spouse's lifetime.
+This can be a significant advantage for estate planning, as the trust's assets can potentially grow tax-free during the surviving spouse's lifetime.
 After your spouse passes away, the remaining assets in the QTIP trust will be distributed to your children from the earlier relationship or another designated beneficiary.

 However, it's important to note that the QTIP election must be made by the executor of the estate and that the surviving spouse must be entitled to all the income from the trust for life.